LZ experiment

-LZ as a low-background detector
+Low-background detector

 To conclusively identify WIMP-nucleus scatters, LZ must be able to observe very small energy depositions in its active volume.
 However, it must also be able to differentiate true WIMP scatters from other interactions caused by bias.
 Examples of these known "backgrounds" are interactions from gamma rays produced by trace radioactivity in the environment, interactions from neutrons produced in the environment, and interactions from cosmic ray muons produced in the upper atmosphere.
 The two goals of a dark matter search are to minimize the number of these background interactions, and for those that do occur, to be able to identify that they are from background (as opposed to WIMPs).

 First, the innermost detector is composed of a dual-phase xenon time projection chamber (TPC).
 This detector is the target for WIMP-nucleus scatters.
 As discussed in the next section, this detector can perform a 3-D reconstruction of the position of an interaction in the xenon.
 This enables an identification and rejection of background interactions that happen near the periphery (sides, top, and bottom) of the detector.
 These peripheral interactions are overwhelmingly likely to be from external gamma rays or neutrons and radioactive decays of trace radionuclides in the detector components composing the TPC and cryostats.
-Moreover, the relatively large density of liquid xenon allows the TPC to "self-shield" to a degree: gamma rays (neutrons) entering the TPC can travel only approximately a few centimeters (10 centimeters) before scattering and being stopped.
+Moreover, the relatively large density of liquid xenon allows the TPC to "self-shield" to a degree: gamma rays (neutrons) entering the TPC can travel only approximately a few centimetres (10 centimetres) before scattering and being stopped.
 As a result, the innermost volume of the detector is largely free of many of these backgrounds.
 Because it is so quiet, this innermost, or "fiducial" volume is very sensitive to observing WIMP scatters above other backgrounds, and is the space in which LZ's WIMP searches are conducted.